-The system automatically calculates the number of server tasks needed in the configuration of the database instance from the number of data volumes and the number of backup devices.
+The system automatically calculates the number of server tasks needed in the configuration of the database instance from the number of data volumes.

 As of version 7.6 the server tasks in certain cases are named reflecting their assigned task.